Godwin Chepkurgor

 Godwin Kipkemoi Chepkurgor (c.
 1969 – August 1, 2014) was a Kenya freelance journalist and former Nakuru city councillor.
 In 2000, Chepkurgor offered then U.S. President Bill Clinton a dowry of forty goats and twenty cows in exchange for Chelsea Clinton's hand in marriage.

+Marriage offer to Clinton

 Chepkurgor originally wrote to President Clinton offering the dowry of goats and cows during Clinton's 2000 visit to Kenya.
 According to Muliro Telewa, a reporter for the BBC, the number of animals offered in the dowry was very generous by Kenyan standards.
 Chepkurgor drew worldwide attention and headlines when he publicly disclosed his offer for her hand in marriage in 2005.
 He told The Standard in a 2005 interview that, "Had I succeeded in wooing Chelsea, I would have had a grand wedding...I would have invited South African Anglican Archbishop Desmond Tutu to preside at the ceremony."
 His letter drew scrutiny from Kenyan authorities, who conducted background checks of his friends and family; he was summoned for a meeting at the Ministry of Foreign Affairs, which he declined to attend.